Standing Advisory Council for Religious Education (SACRE)

 Forthcoming dates and times of SACRE meetings

-Training for both primary and secondary RE teachers will take place on the following dates:
+Training for primary RE teachers will take place on the afternoon of the following dates, with bookings being taken through BuyDoncaster

 Key religious education organisations